Stress can steal your peace of mind. Here are five quick-and-easy ways to calm down the next time you start to lose it.

 Keeping healthy snacks on hand is the key to avoiding a junk-food binge.
 Instead of a candy bar, Reno recommends people keep a small amount of plain dark chocolate and some dates in a desk drawer.

-Low-fat plain Greek yogurt with a few drops of real maple syrup can offer another relatively healthy option when you are stressed and need to eat something.
+Low-fat plain Greek yogurt with a few drops of real maple syrup can offer another relatively healthy option when you are stressed and feel the need to eat something.

 If you prefer salty foods, Reno recommends kale chips, or crackers made with seeds like flaxseed and hummus.
 Sugar-free nut butter is another option.